DiscoverValuCompass/support-docs/docs/discover/getting-started.md

 - **Annual Revenue**
 - **Annual Profits (EBITDA)**

-!!! note
+{: .note}
-    You can pre-populate certain fields before running the assessment.
+> You can pre-populate certain fields before running the assessment.

 ## Helpful to Have